wopian/tracker-killer/README.md

   </tr>
 </table>

 \* Page becomes unresponsive after loading up to 20700 manga, consuming ~20% CPU and ~4 GB of RAM on Chrome and Edge

 ## Usage

-**<p align="center">⚠️️ This will completely overwrite all library data on these services without warning ⚠️️</p>**
+<strong><p align="center">⚠️️ This will completely overwrite all library data on
+these services without warning ⚠️️</p></strong>

 ### Requirements